Why Don’t Las Vegas Homes Have Basements? ( 3 Reasons )

 Caliche and Other Rocky Soils

-Caliche is the biggest reason why it is difficult to dig out the soil for a basement.
-Caliche is a type of sedimentary rock formed when calcium carbonate leaches up through the soil and binds the sand, clay, gravel, and rocks together, forming a cement-like barrier.
+Caliche is the biggest reason excavating the earth for a basement is difficult.
+Caliche is a type of sedimentary rock formed when calcium carbonate leaches up through the ground and binds the sand, clay, gravel, and rocks together, forming a cement-like barrier.

 If interested, you can download a .pdf of the official Soil Survey of Las Vegas Valley Area Nevada produced by the Natural Resources Conservation Service here.